justinbois/distribution-explorer-app/discrete/poisson.rst

 Story
 -----

-Rare events occur with a rate :math:`\lambda` per unit time.
-There is no "memory" of previous events; i.e., that rate is independent of time.
-A process that generates such events is called a *Poisson process*.
-The occurrence of a rare event in this context is referred to as an arrival.
-The number :math:`n` of arrivals in unit time is Poisson distributed.
+The number :math:`n` of arrivals of a Poisson process in unit time is Poisson distributed.

 ----